When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

-The All Time Best Podcasts for Men in 2019
+The All Time Best Podcasts for Men

-Nothing is off the table and Joe’s insatiable curiosity is evidenced in the way he is willing to discuss just about anything with almost anyone…and somehow, that curiosity has led to the most viewed (and likely most lucrative) podcast of all time.
+Nothing is off the table and Joe’s insatiable curiosity is evidenced in the way he is willing to discuss just anything with almost anyone…and somehow, that curiosity has led to the most viewed (and likely most lucrative) podcast of all time.

 Whether you’re looking for that inspirational story that will finally motivate you to go after your dreams or you simply want to sit back and watch Joe drop acid with his guest and get weird for 3+ hours, everyone will find something to love about this show.

-What started as a drunken experiment quickly turned into one of the top podcasts of all time when Tim Ferriss, the author of The Four Hour Work Week and angel investor in companies like Uber, Twtitter, and AirBnB decided to start recording conversations with his friends and share them with his audience.
+What started as a drunken experiment quickly turned into one of the top podcasts of all time when Tim Ferriss, the author of The Four Hour Work Week and angel investor in companies like Uber, Twitter, and AirBnB decided to start recording conversations with his friends and share them with his audience.

 Today, Tim has become one of the greatest interviewers and his show has been downloaded billions of times.

 He’s able to pull out kernels of wisdom and insight that most interviewers wouldn’t even consider and, the sheer size of his show has enabled him to interview guests that would otherwise be impossible to reach (like Neil Gaiman, Jim Collins, Jamie Fox, and Arnold Schwarzenegger).

 Whether you want to learn about the nuances of ketogenic dieting, the therapeutic potential of MDMA, or the timeless principles that billionaire investors use to grow their wealth, Tim has one of the best podcasts for men that will change your life and give you the tools and insights you need to succeed.